 Children may be married at a very young age, and well below the age of consent in England.
-Academy staff receive training and should be particularly alert to suspicions or concerns raised by a student about being taken abroad and not being allowed to return to England, they play an important role in safeguarding children from forced marriage.
+Academy staff receive training and should be particularly alert to suspicions or concerns raisedby a pupil about being taken abroad and not being allowed to return to England, they play an important role in safeguarding children from forced marriage.